How do I know if I have weak pelvic muscles?

-Most women have no idea these organs are slowly descending until a doctor mentions it; usually followed by, "Hey, let's do surgery" suggestion by the doctor.
-Or if you don't see a doctor often enough, it may be when the organ drops out of the body for it to be finally noticeable.
+Most women have no idea these organs are slowly descending until a doctor mentions it; usually followed by, "Hey, let's do surgery" suggested by the doctor.
+Or if you don't see a doctor often enough, it may be when the organ actually drops visibly out of the body for it to be finally noticeable.

 Signs of Sexual Dysfunction

 Laxity or looseness of the vaginal opening and canal.
 We know from medical studies that 48% of women are worried about the vagina becoming loose after giving birth.
 This is not in itself a form of sexual dysfunction, but sometimes women become so worried about laxity, that it creates problems with their sexual confidence that results in dysfunction.
 For example, if you avoid intimacy because of feelings of shame, or if your worry keeps you from being able to 'let go' and enjoy yourself during intimacy.